 This judgment is upon those who profess to believe in Jesus as Savior.
 We lose the light of Christ when we choose to live in darkness by sinning.
 Christians who walk in darkness will stumble and fall into the pits (i.e., destruction) they create for themselves.
 We’re not talking about hurricanes or natural disasters here.
 Nor are we talking about immoral non-believers whose sins are corrupting our society.

 John illustrates for us the final, true outcome of the history of God’s vineyard.
 God does not fail.
 In the end he wins, love wins.

-Not punishment — love is what wins hearts to Christ and inspires conversion to holy living.
+Not punishment, not chastisements, but love is what wins hearts to Christ and inspires conversion to holy living.

 From the Son’s death springs life, a new building is raised, a new vineyard.